 Rachel Kravetz, Consultant, received a BA in History from Columbia and an MFA in Painting from Yale, and is now a PhD candidate in English at the CUNY Graduate Center.
-She has taught composition at Brooklyn College, where she also worked as a writing tutor.
+She is currently teaching a class on research methods at Parsons The New School for Design, and has taught literature at Queens College and both composition and research methods at Brooklyn College.
 She welcomes appointments with students in all disciplines.

 Jono Mischkot, Consultant, received his MA in English from San Francisco State University and his MFA in Fiction from New York University.
 He is a Senior Lecturer in the Expository Writing Program at New York University and the Pedagogical Coordinator for Curriculum and Staff Development at NYU Poly.
 He has received several awards for teaching, including the Outstanding Teacher Award from NYU in 2008.
 His areas of expertise include literary interpretation, essay organization, developing an argument, and writing in the sciences.

-Kalpana Narayanan, Consultant, holds a BA from Georgetown University and an MFA from Columbia University, where she taught writing.
+Kalpana Narayanan, Consultant and Workshop Developer, holds a BA from Georgetown University and an MFA from Columbia University, where she taught writing.
 She was a 2010 Fellow in Fiction from the New York Foundation for the Arts, and currently teaches at Parsons The New School for Design.
 Her areas of interest include the intersection between academic and creative writing, film theory, and fiction.

 Joshua Weber, Consultant, holds a BA in English Literature from Southern Methodist University, and received an MFA from New York University.
 He has taught creative writing and is currently a Lecturer in Expository Writing at NYU.
 His areas of consulting expertise are in literary interpretation, essay structure, brainstorming ideas, and critical reading.
 Other interests are history, film, and fiction.

-Carin Jean White, Consultant, is a theatre and visual artist.
-Recent projects include adapting Hamlet and directing a production entitled Hamlet CU3ED that bridged art installation and theatre; Dealing with Ophelia, a dance-theatre piece, presented at Governor’s Island and DUMBO Arts Festival; and Icarus, a new work in development.
+Carin White, Consultant, is a theatre and visual artist.
+Recent projects include adapting Hamlet and directing a production entitled Hamlet CU3ED that bridged art installation and theatre Dealing with Ophelia, a dance-theatre piece, presented at Governors Island and DUMBO Arts Festival and Icarus, a new work in development.
 She completed her MFA in Directing at Columbia University studying under Anne Bogart and Brian Kulick.
-She currently teaches writing at Yeshiva University.